 Documents and Requirements for Setting Up a Subsidiary Company in Singapore

-If you intend to incorporate a subsidiary in Singapore, the company has to satisfy the following fundamental requirements.
+If a foreign company intends to incorporate a subsidiary in Singapore, the company has to satisfy the following fundamental requirements for the registration process.
 It should have:

-- At least one director who resides in Singapore.
+- At least one elected or proposed director who resides in Singapore.

 - A paid-up capital of at least S$1.